RTBHOUSE/big-bang-py/README.md

 - **Use [Pipenv](https://pipenv.readthedocs.io/en/latest) to manage Python dependencies.**

-- Pipenv consolidates `pip` & `virtualenv` while offering powerful features:
+- Pipenv consolidates `pip` & `virtualenv` while offering powerful features.
+Among others:

-    - Pipenv automatically creates and manages virtual environment.
+    - Automatically creates and manages virtual environment.

-    - Install project dependencies using `Pipfile` (building from the latest allowed versions of packages) or `Pipfile.lock` (making build deterministic):
+    - Installs project dependencies using `Pipfile` (building from the latest allowed versions of packages) or `Pipfile.lock` (making build deterministic):

-        - **Specify project packages in `Pipfile`.
-Because those are abstract dependency declarations, you declare only the packages you need**.
+        - Specify project packages in `Pipfile`.
+Because those are abstract dependency declarations, you declare only the packages you need.
 Sub-dependencies are taken care of by Pipenv.

         - `Pipfile.lock` uses hashes to lock all of the dependencies (including sub-dependencies).
 This ensures repeatable, deterministic builds.
 You never manage this file by hand, leaving the matter for Pipenv.

 - Essential commands:

-    - `install` - installs provided packages and adds them to Pipfile, or (if no packages are given), installs all packages from Pipfile.
+    - `install` - installs provided packages and adds them to Pipfile.
+If no packages are given, installs all packages from Pipfile.

-    - `sync` - installs all packages specified in Pipfile.lock (deterministic build!)
+    - `sync` - deterministic build!
+Installs all packages specified in Pipfile.lock.

     - `shell` - spawns a shell with the virtualenv activated.
 If `.env` file is present in your project root, shell will automatically load it for you.